tsattler/visloc_pseudo_gt_limitations/README.md

 ![](images/output_7scenes_dslam_pgt_pose_error.png)

+### Interpreting the Results

+The plots above show very different rankings across methods.
+Yet, as we discuss in our paper, both plots are valid since no version of the pGT is clearly superior to the other.
+Furthermore, it appears plausible that any version of pGT is only trustworthy up to a certain accuracy threshold.
+However, it is non-obvious and currently unknown, how to determine such a trust threshold.
+We thus strongly discourage to draw any conclusions (beyond that a method might be overfitting to the imperfections of the pseudo ground truth) from the smaller thresholds alone.

+We advise to always evaluate methods under both versions of the pGT, and to show both evaluation results in juxtaposition unless specific reasons are given why one version of the pGT is preferred.

 ### DCRE Computation

 DCRE computation is triggered with the option ```--error_type dcre_max``` or ```--error_type dcre_mean``` (see our paper for details).